SSWConsulting/SSW.Rules.Content/rules/best-practices-office-automation/rule.md

 - **Relying solely on macros or schedules:** These are useful for simplifying repetitive tasks but cannot handle conditional triggers efficiently.
 - **Using unsupported drivers:** These can break during Control4 OS updates, creating unanticipated downtime.

-By choosing the right combination of drivers, programming, macros, and schedules, you can design a robust and easily manageable automation system that enhances the home's usability and efficiency.
+By choosing the right combination of drivers, programming, macros, and schedules, you can design a robust and easily manageable automation system that enhances the office's usability and efficiency.